Geometry of horospheres in Kobayashi hyperbolic domains: Introduction and statement of the results

 \end{proposition} As an upshot of the above result and the existence of limit in \eqref{E:limhoro}, for the three classes of domains considered by Arosio et al., property \eqref{E:smallbigsingle} in the problem $(*)$ holds true.
 However, whether \eqref{E:smallbigsingle} holds true for a {\em general} model-Gromov-hyperbolic domain is not known.
 In this article, we answer this question affirmatively.
 Before we state this result, a notation: since we would also like to consider unbounded domains, the natural formulation of model-Gromov-hyperbolic domains is via the end-point compactification $\clos{\OM}^{End}$.
 For bounded domains $\clos{\OM}^{End}=\clos{\OM}$; see \cite{CGMS:2024} for more details about end-point compactification. \begin{theorem} Let $\OM$ be a Kobayashi hyperbolic domain and suppose $(\OM, \koba_\OM)$ is Gromov hyperbolic metric space.
 If the identity map ${\sf id}_\OM$ extends to a homeomorphism from $\clos{\OM}^{G}$ onto $\clos{\OM}^{End}$ then for any $x\in\bdy{\OM}$, $o\in\OM$ and $R>0$, we have:

 \end{theorem}

 Owing to the aforementioned result of Bharali--Zimmer and Proposition~\ref{P:visi_horo}, we know that $\clos{H^b_o(x, R)}\cap\bdy\OM=\{x\}$ for every $x\in\bdy\OM$, for a model-Gromov-hyperbolic domain.
 Gromov hyperbolicity plays a crucial role in showing that $x\in\clos{H^s_o(x, R)}$.
 More specifically, it is the property of uniform separation of geodesic rays starting at a fixed point in the domain and landing at the same point in the Gromov boundary that is at the heart of our proof that $\clos{H^s_o(x, R)}\cap\bdy\OM=\{x\}$.
 There is no complete characterization of a model-Gromov-hyperbolic domain.
 Except the three considered by Arosio et al., a few others are also listed in \cite{BGNT:2024}.

+\begin{remark} We also present an alternative proof\,---\,suggested by the referee\,---\,that does not rely on visibility.
+This second proof draws upon the horofunction compactification, the correspondence between the horofunction and Gromov boundaries together with the uniform boundedness of horofunctions corresponding to the same Gromov boundary point.
+The two proofs emphasize different geometric aspects, namely\,---\,visibility versus the horofunction compactification. \end{remark}

 A natural question arises whether there are non-Gromov-hyperbolic domains having property \eqref{E:smallbigsingle} in the problem $(*)$.
 We provide two results in this direction.
 Our first result deals with domains that are {\em locally model-Gromov-hyperbolic domain}; see Section~\ref{S:proofgromovmodel} for the definition. \begin{theorem} Let $\OM\subset\C^d$ be an complete Kobayashi hyperbolic domain that is hyperbolically embedded in $\C^d$.
 Suppose $\OM$ is locally model-Gromov-hyperbolic domain.
-Then for any $x\in\OM$, $o\in\OM$ and $R>0$, we have
+Then for any $x\in\bdy\OM$, $o\in\OM$ and $R>0$, we have

 \end{theorem} We refer the reader to Subsection~\ref{ss:visibility} for the definition of a domain being hyperbolically embedded in $\C^d$.
 A recent result of Bracci et al. \cite{BGNT:2024} says that any bounded local model-Gromov-hyperbolic domain is itself a model-Gromov-hyperbolic domain.
 In Section~\ref{S:examples}, we shall provide a class of planar domains, introduced in \cite{CGMS:2024}, that are locally model-Gromov-hyperbolic, however, in general, they are not Gromov hyperbolic domains.